 2. Give your mattress the once-over

+If those don't work, it's time to invest in an upgrade.
 Hybrids and memory foam mattresses are good for people with aches and pains because they contour to your body and dish out pressure relief.
 Foam models can sleep warm though, so look for breathable options.

 Firm mattresses usually suit heavier bodies and stomach and back sleepers, while soft mattresses suit lighter bodies and side sleepers.
 All mattress in a box companies offer trial periods, so you can test yours at home to make sure.
-It will soon be a good time to buy too, as many will be launching Black Friday mattress deals this year.

 3. Ensure your bedding is breathable yet cozy